-have the desire to capture this type of symmetry in the sense that they attempt, though not quite successfully, to consider only states which are not strongly symmetric to any already encountered state.

-In this paper, we present a general approach to symmetry reduction for safety verification of a finite multi-process system, defined parametrically, without any prior knowledge about its global symmetry.
-In particular, we explicitly explore all possible interleavings of the concurrent transitions, while applying pruning on "symmetric" subtrees.
+We will call this notion strong symmetry.
+We mention that all recent works which deal with heterogeneous systems (where processes are not necessarily identical) have the desire to capture strong symmetry in the sense that they only consider states which are not strongly symmetric to an already encountered state.
+In this paper, we present a general approach to symmetry reduction for safety verification of a parameterized system without any prior knowledge about its global symmetry.
+In particular, we explicitly explore the possible interleavings of the reachability tree, while applying pruning on "symmetric" subtrees.
 We now introduce a new notion of symmetry: weak symmetry.
-Informally, this notion weakens the notion of permutation between states so that the program counter is the paramount factor in consideration of symmetry.
-In contrast, values of program variables are used in consideration of strong symmetry: it only considers states which are not weakly symmetric to an already encountered state.
+Informally, this notion weakens the notion of permutation between states so that only the program counter is used in consideration of strong symmetry.
+The main result is that our approach is complete wrt. weak symmetry: it only considers states which are not weakly symmetric to an already encountered state.

-More specifically, we address the state explosion problem by employing symbolic learning on the search tree of all possible interleavings.
+In more details, we address the state explosion problem by employing symbolic learning on the search tree of all possible interleavings.
 Specifically, our work is based on the concept of interpolation.
 Here, interpolation is essentially a form of backward learning where a completed search of a safe subtree is then formulated as a recipe for pruning (every state/node is a root associated to some subtree).
 There are two key ideas regarding our learning technique: First, each learned recipe for a node not only can be used to prune other nodes having the same future (same program point), but also can be transfered to prune nodes that having symmetric futures (symmetric program points).
 Second, each recipe discovered by a node will be conveyed back to its ancestors, which gives rise to pruning of larger subtree.
 Another important distinction is that our method learns symbolically with respect to the safety property and the interleavings.
-In Section 5, we will confirm the effectiveness of our method experimentally on some classic benchmarks.
+In the final section, we will confirm the effectiveness of weak symmetry experimentally on some classic benchmarks.

-Fig. 1: (a) Modified 3-process reader-writer (b) Full interleaving tree
+Fig. 1: Modified 3-process reader-writer example and its interleaving tree

 We conclude this subsection with two examples in order to demonstrate strong and weak symmetry.
-First we borrow with modification from [14, 15] wherein are two "reader" processes (indices 1, 2) and one "writer" process (index 3).
+First we borrow with modification from [13, 14] wherein are two "reader" processes (indices 1, 2) and one "writer" process (index 3).
 We denote by C and T the local process states which indicate entering the critical section and in a "trying" state, respectively.
 See Figure 1(a).
-Note that pc_j is the local control location of process j and for each process, id is its process identifier.
+Note that pc_j is is the local control location of process j and for each process, id is its process identifier.
 These concepts will be defined more formally in Section 2.

-For each process, there are two transitions from T to C. The first, t_1 , is executable by any process provided that no process is currently in its critical section ($\forall j \bullet pc_j \neq C$).
-The second, t_2 , is however available to only readers (id < 3), and the writer must be in a non-critical local state $pc_3 \neq C$.
-This example shows symmetry between the reader processes, but because of their priority over the writer, we do not have "full" symmetry [14].
+For each process, there are two transitions from T to C. The first, t1, is executable by any process provided that no process is currently in its critical section ($\forall j \bullet pc_j \neq C$).
+The second, t2, is however available to only readers (id < 3), and the writer must be in a non-critical local state $pc_3 \neq C$.
+This example shows symmetry between the reader processes, but because of their priority over the writer, we do not have total symmetry.

 Figure 1(b) shows the full interleaving tree.
-Transitions are labelled with superscripts to indicate the process to which that transition is associated.
-Infeasible transitions are arrows ending with crosses.
-Note that nodes CTT and TCT are strongly symmetric, but neither is strongly symmetric with TTC.
+Transitions are labelled with subscripts to indicate the process to which that transition is associated.
+Infeasible transitions are (red) arrows ending with (red) crosses.
+Note that nodes CTT and TCT are strongly symmetric, but neither is symmetric with TTC.